Created by Cebe Loomis

-Exhibition video featuring photographs and self-produced sound montage, runtime 09:22 min
+Exhibition video featuring analogue photographs and place-based soundscape, runtime 09:22 minutes

 Along an amber dusted highway in Nevada sits Virginia City, a timeworn mining town clinging to a mile-high mountain peak.
-As a well-preserved national monument and lived “ghost town”, Virginia City straddles the blurred line between truth and myth everyday.
-Tailings uses analogue photography, sound art and personal testimony to explore how Virginia City and its residents grapple with selling the mythology of the Wild West to its visitors, while living their day-to-day lives in a silver mining town founded on colonial expansionism.
+This boomtown was home to the Comstock Lode of 1859, the United States’ first major silver ore discovery.
+Although expected to decay and be abandoned, Virginia City lives on through its robust tourist industry and small, dedicated population.
+As a preserved national monument and lived “ghost town”, Virginia City straddles the blurred line between truth and myth everyday.
+While the town’s very existence depends on its performance of Wild West mythology for its one million tourists a year, the town’s dwellers eagerly protect a fragile authenticity of both the lived place of Virginia City and its “great” American history.
+Tailings uses analogue photography (35mm/120mm), sound art and personal testimony to explore how Virginia City’s 855 residents grapple with the selling of Wild West mythology to its visitors, while living their daily lives in a mining town founded on colonial expansionism.

 Virginia City is also called by another name, the Comstock.
 Home to the Comstock Lode of 1859, Virginia City’s mining history is renowned and complex; tangible fragments of this history can be found scattered throughout the town.
 Some of these fragments are called tailings—the organic waste materials that remain after the valuable minerals have been extracted from an ore.
 This detritus continues to litter the landscapes of placer and hard rock mining towns across the United States.
 Although these rises of earth can be immense in size, their fillings are most often perceived as the redundant, the forgotten and the unobserved.
 These ruptured insides are the reason I returned to Virginia City.
 Seemingly lost in time, Virginia City works to reveal its “tailings” everyday—sometimes in large chunks or small pieces, in raspy fragmentation or embellished banter at a local saloon.